-In recent decisions of the Supreme Court, the question of whether a violation of the arbitrator's duty to disclose may constitute a ground for successful challenge has arisen.
+In numerous recent decisions of the Supreme Court, the question of whether a violation of the arbitrator's duty to disclose may constitute a ground for successful challenge has arisen.
 The Court has confirmed this question in cases where the arbitrator has failed to disclose in a culpable way (very extreme cases).
 In those decisions, the Supreme Court also explicitly referred to the IBA Guidelines on Conflicts of Interest in International Arbitration as the common international standard.5

 v The court system

-Since the revision of the Arbitration Act in 2013, Section 615 ACCP provides that the first and final court instance to rule on setting aside claims (Section 611 ACCP) and for claims on the declaration of the existence or non-existence of an arbitral award (Section 612 ACCP) is the Austrian Supreme Court.
+Since the revision of the Arbitration Act in 2013, Section 615 ACCP provides that the first and final court instance to rule on setting aside claims (Section 611 ACCP) and for claims on the declaration of the existence or non-existence of an arbitral award (Section 612 ACCP) is the Austrian Supreme Court (except for matters involving consumers and matters of employment law).
 Previously, setting aside proceedings would have undergone three instance proceedings, like any other ordinary civil proceedings.
 Furthermore, the Supreme Court is also the exclusive instance on all issues regarding the formation of the tribunal and the challenge of arbitrators (i.e., the Third Title of the Arbitration Act).
 This 2013 revision of the Arbitration Act was preceded by controversial debates among practitioners, scholars and the judiciary.
-The reason is that the single instance concept is quite exceptional in the Austrian court system, as in ordinary civil proceedings there is not only a monetary threshold to be exceeded (€30,000), but the case to be tried before the Supreme Court must also touch upon a question of substantive or procedural law that is considered to be essential for legal unity, legal certainty or legal development.
+The reason is that the single instance concept is quite exceptional in the Austrian court system, as in ordinary civil proceedings there is generally not only a monetary threshold to be exceeded (€30,000), but the case to be tried before the Supreme Court must also touch upon a question of substantive or procedural law that is considered to be essential for legal unity, legal certainty or legal development.
 However, under Section 615 ACCP, any arbitral award rendered in Austria may be challenged before the Supreme Court.
 Another reason why the 2013 revision is considered to be a slight revolution in the court system is the fact that the Supreme Court itself must conduct evidentiary proceedings where necessary, including the examination of witnesses.

 Although not required under the law, the revision of 2013 prompted the internal organisation of the Supreme Court to establish a specialised chamber (consisting of five Supreme Court judges) that is competent for all arbitration-related matters.
 This concentration on a limited number of judges should further enhance the reliability and consistency of the jurisprudence in the field of arbitration.